Trump Adds To NASA Budget, Approves Crewed Mission To Mars

 Plain lie.

-Adds to Budget PROPOSAL (Score:1)
+Adds to Budget PROPOSAL (Score:2, Insightful)

 Trump does not yet have the dictator powers implied by the headline.
 Nor dose anyone consider him the driving vision of the space program.